Golden Globe Awards: The winners list

 Best Supporting Actress in a Motion Picture

-Viola Davis - "Fences"
+Viola Davis - "Fences" *WINNER

 Naomie Harris - "Moonlight"